OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Demaree, David - Git For Humans
 - Foer, Joshua - Moonwalking with Einstein: The Art and Science of Remembering Everything
 - Gibson, William - Neuromancer
+- Greene, Brian - The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory
 - Hahn, Harley - Emacs Field Guide
 - Hall, Erika - Just Enough Research
 - Harari, Yuval Noah - Sapiens: A Brief History of Humankind